Edit this page

 }

-To set a prop on our view, we'll need to define the prop name and setter inside of ExpoWebViewModule
+To set a prop on the view, define the prop name and setter inside ExpoWebViewModule

-property directly for convenience, but in many real world cases you will likely want to keep this logic inside of the ExpoWebView
+property directly for convenience.
+However, in real-world scenarios, keep the logic inside the ExpoWebView

-We use the Prop definition component to define the prop.
-Within the prop setter block we can access the view and the prop.
-Note that we specify the url is of type URL
+Use the Prop definition component to define the prop.
+In the prop setter block, you can access both the view and the prop.
+Specify that the URL is of type URL

-— the Expo modules API will take care of converting strings to the native URL
+— the Expo modules API will convert strings to the native URL

 package expo.modules.webview